-Education in Austria is generally considered to be of a good standard and on par with that in other prominent European countries.
+Education and schools in Austria are generally considered to be of a good standard and on par with that in other prominent European countries.

-Standard Austrian public schools can be attended free of charge, but they are taught in German, and many foreign parents – particularly those with older children – feel that the language barrier is too difficult to overcome.
+Children can attend standard Austrian public schools at no cost, but the language of instruction is German.
+Many foreign parents, particularly those with older children, feel that the language barrier is too difficult to overcome.

-There are a few bilingual public schools, which can be a good midway point for those who nevertheless want their children to learn German and integrate into the local population.
+There are a few bilingual public schools, which can be a good midway point for those who still want their children to learn German and integrate into the local population.

 There are also private international schools that teach foreign curricula.
-These schools provide the opportunity for a child to continue with a familiar curriculum with minimal disruption.
+These schools allow a child to continue with a familiar curriculum with minimal disruption.

 Public schools in Austria